MrJanHorak/pomodoro-timer/README.md

+# Pomodoro Timer

+This project is a Pomodoro Timer built with React and TypeScript.
+It uses a custom hook for managing the timer state and updates the browser tab title and favicon dynamically to reflect the progress of the timer.

+## Features

+### Dynamic Document Title

+The timer updates the browser tab title dynamically to show the remaining time.
+This allows the user to keep track of the timer progress even when they are not actively viewing the app.

+### Dynamic Favicon

+The timer also updates the favicon dynamically to reflect the progress of the timer.
+This is done by creating an SVG of a circle that represents the progress and setting it as the favicon.
+The SVG is created and updated using the [`createProgressSVG`](src/App.tsx) function in [`App.tsx`](src/App.tsx).

+### Custom Timer Hook

+The timer logic is encapsulated in a custom hook called [`useTimer`](src/customHooks/useTimer.ts).
+This hook manages the timer state and provides functions to start, pause, and reset the timer.

+## Project Structure

+- `src/App.tsx`: The main component of the app.
+It uses the `useTimer` hook and updates the document title and favicon.
+- `src/customHooks/useTimer.ts`: Contains the `useTimer` custom hook which encapsulates the timer logic.
+- `src/assets/sounds/`: Contains sound files that are played when the timer starts and ends.
+- `public/`: Contains public assets such as the manifest file and service worker.

+## Running the Project

+To run the project, first install the dependencies with `npm install`, then start the development server with `npm start`.

+## Building the Project

+To build the project for production, run `npm run build`.
+The built files will be output to the `dist` directory.

+## Testing

+Tests are written using Jest and React Testing Library.
+To run the tests, use the `npm test` command.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.